hongwai1920/Introduction-to-Linear-Regression/README.md

-# Introduction-to-Linear-Regression
+# Machine Learning Algorithms
-This repository contains detailed and comprehensive introduction on using Python for linear regression.
+This repository contains all my implemented machine learning algorithms to understand their theoretical framework.

 ## Introduction to Linear Regression
-This notebook introduces linear regression mathematically and use Python to check the 5 assumptions using statsmodel.
+This notebook introduces linear regression mathematically and uses Python to check the 5 assumptions using statsmodel.